Kruphixx/solarlighthud-redux/readme.md

 * Minmodes are included for each PASS Time HUD, each one varying slightly depending on which option you picked.
 (TODO: Default PASS Minmode)
 * Every official PD map has been checked for issues and some fixes were made on a per-map basis, since PD lets me do that.
 * Tried to edit the HUD used in Perks but it's still a bit jank due to limitations, sorry.
+* Added a Freezetag HUD, copy pasted from arena_afterlife
+* Added a basic TF2 Party edit